-In general, IBM is the pioneers of research and implementation of the blockchain.
-The company has implemented more than 400 projects in such areas as finance, transport, public sector, health and retail.
+In general, IBM is the pioneer of the research and implementation of the blockchain.
+The company has implemented more than 400 projects in such areas as finance, transport, public sector, health, and retail.
 Walmart and JB.com use an IBM project to control the quality of products in China.

 Neural networks and artificial intelligence